 I’ll mix up the dates because I honestly don’t remember which one was first, so let’s say:

 So, it really wasn’t that many guys (I hope I didn’t leave anyone out) but it was more than enough and I’m totally ok with that.
-I was pleasantly surprised, entertained and got to know a lot more about these guys which I wouldn’t have had the chance to do, if I hadn’t given it the chance.
+I was pleasantly surprised and entertained.
+I got to know a lot more about these guys which I wouldn’t have had the chance to do, if I hadn’t given it the chance.

 Thanks to the guys who participated for being such good sports.
 Overall it was a good experience and I’d recommend it, people need to be more open and have more fun with dating – and in case you were wondering, yes, I was still single afterwards.
 This was the cutest man in my life #HisNameIsStripe